isomerpages/moe-eastspringpri/_departments/English Language Department/Strategies.md

 ### **Primary 3 &amp; Primary 4**
 | Component | Tips to help your child |
 | --- | --- |
-| Reading |  -   Visit the library with your child and help him/her select books of different genres.<br>-   Read aloud to your child.
-Have your child read sections of a story/book aloud to you with expression.
+| Reading | -   The reading habit is the best gift that you can give to your child.<br>-   Visit the library with your child and select books of different genres.<br>-   Read aloud with your child and to your child.
+Have your child read sections of a story aloud to you with expression.
 | Speaking | -   Listen to good models of speaking e.g. news readers, announcers on TV and radio<br>-   Encourage your child to speak clearly<br>-   Insist that your child makes and maintains eye contact with the audience
 | Listening | -   Listen to your child without interrupting him/her to show what a good listener does<br>-   Have your child listen to a story or an article that you have read aloud and have him/her retell the gist/summary of it to you.
 | Writing | -   Encourage your child to write notes to you.<br>-   Please ensure that letters are formed correctly and writing is neat.
 There must be a clear distinction between letters in the Upper and Lower cases.
 | Others | -   Insist that your child practices what the teacher has taught in terms of examination skills – e.g. highlighting of contextual clues.

 | Component | Tips to help your child |
 | --- | --- |